 Using PRAAT software, the recording's pitch and volume were examined, and the results were compared to those obtained from analyses of English native speakers.
 PRAAT was likely used to analyze the pitch and volume characteristics of recordings from non-native English speakers.
-By comparing these results to analyses of recordings from English native speakers, researchers can investigate potential differences or similarities in pitch and volume patterns between the two groups.
+By comparing these results to analyses of recordings from English native speakers, researchers can investigate potential differences or similarities in pitch and volume patterns between the two Indonesian Journal of EFL and Linguistics, 8(2), 2023 groups.
 Pitch analysis in PRAAT involves examining the fundamental frequency (F0) contour, which represents the variation in pitch over time.
 Researchers can measure properties such as average pitch, pitch range, intonation patterns, and pitch accents to assess differences in pitch between non-native and native speakers.